lap309/Getting-and-Cleaning-Data-Project4/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+For each record it is provided:

+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+The original files in the document were:

+- 'README.txt'

+- 'features_info.txt': Shows information about the variables used on the feature vector.

+- 'features.txt': List of all features.

+- 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/X_train.txt': Training set.

+- 'train/y_train.txt': Training labels.

+- 'test/X_test.txt': Test set.

+- 'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

+These files were then combined into one dataset with all the collective information.
+Afterwards, R functions were used to substitute certain phrases in the data and make the information tidy and easier to read or understand.

 The code is provided to clean the data and replace certain columns names and keep the information for the mean and the standard deviation.
 At the end of the code, there will be columns describing The Subject